Midtown Manhattan

 Size:

-The lobby's focal point is a reception desk built entirely from green onyx — a solid, cube-form object that greets every visitor the moment they enter.
-Its simplicity is deliberate: the material does all the work.
+The lobby's focal point is a custom millwork desk built entirely from green onyx — a solid, cube-form object that greets every visitor the moment they enter.
+We chose to juxtapose it alongside existing marble walls.
+When we first met the clients, their plan for this marble was for demolition.
+We convinced them to instead choose a path of refurbishment, and preserve the historic elements that were worth preserving.
+The simplicity of the cube parked in the middle of the lobby is deliberate: the material does all the work.
 From there, the existing marble wall cladding was carefully cleaned and restored rather than replaced, preserving the building's original character while bringing it back to its best condition.
-Underfoot, a new chocolate brown marble floor grounds the space and unifies the lobby in a palette of natural stone.
+Underfoot, a new chocolate brown marble floor tile grounds the space and unifies the lobby in a palette of natural stone.
+We installed a dropped wood ceiling made of slatted oak modular panels that hide sprinklers, lighting, egress signs, etc.

 On the wall opposite the elevators, floor-to-ceiling mirror-polished stainless steel creates depth and light where there was none — its seam precisely aligned with the existing marble joint to read as a single, considered surface.
 Overhead, a new dropped ceiling of wood slats replaces outdated finishes and provides a framework for contemporary lighting, softening the industrial scale of the space without losing its authority.